-El Amor Brujo (Love, the Magician) with music by Manuel de Falla and lyrics by Gregorio Martínez Sierra and María Lejárraga, is a unique mix of Cante Jondo (Flamenco singing), theater and dance.
+El amor brujo (Love, the Magician) with music by Manuel de Falla and lyrics by Gregorio Martínez Sierra and María Lejárraga, is a unique mix of Cante Jondo (Flamenco singing), theater and dance.
 Candelas, a beautiful and passionate girl from Andalusia, is tormented by jealousy because of her dissolute and faithless lover.
-The scene opens at night in a gypsy house, where two gypsy girls are sitting on the floor, reading the cards.
-Candelas remembers her faithless lover, whose absence torments her.
-She is resolved to attract him for good she resolves to seek help through magic.
-She travels the a reportedly witch's cave and, in spite of the Will-o-'the-Wisp that frequents the place, and making use of her believes in magic, she summons her lover back, only to spurn him, treating him as once he treated her.
+She is resolved to attract him for good through magic.
+She travels to the a reportedly witch's cave and, in spite of the Will-o-'the-Wisp that frequents the place, and making use of her believes in magic, she summons her lover back, only to spurn him, treating him as once he treated her.

 Oblivion.
 Nostalgia and loneliness gives way to hope in this exploration of a single man psychology, through the music of Astor Piazzolla and the lyrics by Horacio Ferrer, Pocha Barros, Homero Espósito y Mario Trejo.
 We celebrate 100th anniversary of Piazzolla's birth featuring some of his most beloved tangos.
-Featuring Argeninean artists baritone Gustavo Feulien, and Latin Grammy's winning bass Pedro Giraudo and Latin Grammy's winning bandoneon player Rodolfo Zanetti.
+Featuring Argentinean artists baritone Gustavo Feulien, Latin Grammy's winning double bass player Pedro Giraudo and Latin Grammy's winning bandoneon player Rodolfo Zanetti.

 Jorge Parodi | Conductor